Zero waste: History

 The International Day of Zero Waste was adopted by the United Nations General Assembly on December 14, 2022.
-The event will be held annually on March 30 commencing in 2023.
+The event has been held annually on March 30 since 2023.
 "During International Day of Zero Waste, Member States, organizations of the United Nations system, civil society, the private sector, academia, youth and other stakeholders are invited to engage in activities aimed at raising awareness of national, subnational, regional and local zero-waste initiatives and their contribution to achieving sustainable development.
 The United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme (UN-Habitat) jointly facilitate the observance of International Day of Zero Waste."